What is a contract for work?

 With this definition, it is immediately clear that the aim is to produce a finished end state.
 This may be a complete painting, a house or a successful taxi journey home.
 It is not about spending time and providing a service.
 The fee is based on the result, not the duration of the work.

 The contract for work is therefore directly concerned with the objective, the completed work.
 To ensure that this actually meets the client's requirements, the law provides for an acceptance procedure.
 This means that the client can now inspect the work and determine that it meets the specifications of the order.
 Only if the acceptance is successful is there an obligation to pay for the work in return.
-Again, it is clear to see that this is a payment for the completed work, not for the time spent.
+It is clear to see here that the payment is for the completed work - not for the time spent.

 The contractor is independent in the processing of the order.
-This means that the contractor can decide when to create the work, with which resources and in which ways.
+This means that he can decide for himself when, with which resources and by which means he produces the work.
 The contractor is not bound by instructions from the client.

 Contracts for work and labour are used as part of a business activity and are important for both entrepreneurs and private individuals.
 Classic use cases are